urbanairship/objectstate/README.md

 ee1.emit('data')            // {"rat": 5, "hat":"hello"}
 ```

+## API

+`objectState(_initial, _options) -> DuplexStream`

+* `_initial` is an optional object to use as the initial state.
+If a non-object
+  is provided, a `TypeError` will be thrown.
+* `_options` is an optional configuration object, accepting as options:
+  - `batch: Boolean` - A boolean indicating whether or not emissions should be
+    "batched", controlled by the `batchFn` parameter.
+  - `batchFn: Function` - A function that takes a callback that is used to
+    coordinate batch emissions, defaults to [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback_arg).
+    Note that this means emissions will happen asynchronously from changes.

+ObjectState instances are readable/writable streams.
+ObjectState emits whenever
+its internal state changes, and can be written to with an object to set its
+internal state.
+If a non-object is written, an `error` event will be emitted.
+Writes of `undefined` are ignored entirely.

 ## Notes

 ObjectState will never alter any object that is passed to it, instead it makes a